Ferris-Labs/site-draft/content/en/docs/Developer_Guide/git_integration.md

 {{< blocks/screenshot color="white" image="/images/save_branch.png">}}

-4. Click on Sync to synchronise the packages from the dev branch
+4. Click on Sync to synchronise the services from the dev branch

 {{< blocks/screenshot color="white" image="/images/sync_dev_branch.png">}}

-5. Click on the List Packages tab to verify the packages have been synced from the dev branch
+5. Click on the List services tab to verify the services have been synced from the dev branch

-{{< blocks/screenshot color="white" image="/images/list_packages_dev.png">}}
+{{< blocks/screenshot color="white" image="/images/list_services_dev.png">}}

 *Note that a public key can be regenerated at any moment if in doubt that someone has access to it.
 If a new key gets generated, it needs to get added to GitHub again and synced on the platform afterwards.
 If the step of adding the key is missed, the synchronisation will fail.
 Keys can also be deleted directly on GitHub if the platform access shouldn't be granted anymore.*